yamatt/blog/content/personal/empcamp-2026.md

 ## Creativity

-EMFCamp span out from the founders of London Hack Space, a community run cub where membership provides you access to tools to work on electronics, computers, wood and metal work.
+EMFCamp span out from the founders of London Hack Space, a community run club where membership provides you access to tools to work on electronics, computers, wood and metal work.

 My mental model for EMFCamp is that it's hardware focused, electronics, robots and computers.
 But actually it's about creativity.

-Yes there are robots and electronics, but also knitting, star gazing, foraging, knot tying, cooking.
+Yes there are robots and electronics at EMFCAMP, but there is also knitting, star gazing, foraging, knot tying, cooking.

 But that doesn't do it justice.
 It's actually about creativity.
 And more than that, if you're interested in something, even though you didn't know you were interested in it, there's probably a group of people gathering to do it.

 But, again, it goes deeper than that.
 People are showing the product of their efforts, and it's an incredibly inclusive space.

-I bumped in to a couple (which I later discovered had just got married) and the bride was wearing a light-up veil, which was incredibly similar to my reverse-engineered LED cape.
+I bumped in to a couple (which I later discovered had just got married) and the bride was wearing a light-up veil, which was very similar to my reverse-engineered LED cape.
 And it's not about what we did, but our experiences of what lead us to there.

 It's about the achievements, not the end result.